Find the right immigration lawyer for you easily and efficiently!

 MoT ID number is the so-called “fake ID number” that is necessary to have if you want to convert your foreign driving license in Israel.
 This number will be your identification number for anything related to the Israeli Ministry of Transport (including law enforcement).

 To get the MoT ID number, simply go to the Ministry of Transport office of your choice* (no appointment needed) with your passport and a valid long-stay visa (B1, B4, A2, A3, A4).
-People on tourist visas cannot apply for an Israeli driver’s license.
+People on tourist visa (B2) or asylum seekers cannot apply for an Israeli driver’s license.

 At the office, you can first try the self-service kiosk – you might be able to get a “fake ID number” there.
 You should get a paper with a 9-digit ID number, starting with 89 (89XXXXXXX).